Brantford Expositor

 The Brantford Expositor is an English language newspaper based in Brantford, Ontario and owned by Postmedia.
-It provides the readers with coverage of local news, sports and events to the community as well as coverage of provincial, national and international news.

 History

-The Expositor has been the primary source of news and advertising information for the city of Brantford and County of Brant for over 160 years.
-The newspaper has published continuously without interruption.
+The Expositor has been published continuously in the city of Brantford and County of Brant for over 160 years.

 Present day

-The Expositor has one of the highest levels of readership for a daily newspaper in the province of Ontario, reaching over 70% of all adults 18 and over, in the coverage area.

 The Brantford Expositor is published 6 days a week Monday to Saturday, and has a daily paid circulation of 20,000.
 The paper serves Brantford, as well as Paris, Burford, and the rest of Brant County.

 The Brantford Expositor also publishes Your Brant Connection, a free weekly community paper (delivered every Thursday), which has a distribution of 52,500 to all homes in the Brantford and Brant County area.